AngelicCapy/AngelicCapy/readme.md

 - 🌱 I’m currently learning **Flask, React and React Native**

-- 👨‍💻 All of my projects are available at [https://portfolio.lemin08.tech/](https://portfolio.lemin08.tech/)

 - 💬 Ask me about **Html/CSS, Tailwind, Sass, React, Python, Ruby, Expo and Linux**

 - 📫 How to reach me **AngelicCapy@protonmail.com**